Nine Maidens Alternative Provision Academy

 - From 5 years to 16 years

 - Staff SEND experience

-Training, experience and use of Thrive Approach for emotional development
+Training, experience and use of TIS Approach for emotional development.

 - How our service supports providers / schools / colleges